- Part 4 - Workspaces & Working Collaboratively

-Inside settings, there will be 3 different sections on the left side of the screen.
-"Page Settings", "General", and "Folder Management".
+Inside settings, there will be 2 different sections on the left side of the screen.
+"Page Settings", and "Folder Management".
 The first section you will see is Page Settings.

-"Other Display" contains the options for grouping, tagging, sorting, and translating the patents within your workspace.
+"Patent Settings" contains the options for grouping, tagging, sorting, and translating the patents within your Workspace.

 |You can create new folders by clicking the "+New Folder" button.|

 |You can edit a folder's name and description, create a subfolder, or delete it altogether by using the buttons on the right-hand side of the screen.|

 |If you select one or multiple folders, a menu will appear on the lower right corner.
 It will give you the options to delete them, move them to a different Workspace, or combine multiple folders.|

 |General Settings is where you can tailor your patent view based on your viewing preference.
 If you have both an Analytics license as well as a Eureka license you can now choose what view your workspace will open the patents to.
 If you would prefer more of an IP focused view Analytics is recommended, and if you are working more in an R&D role Eureka is recommended.|

 Just like in the results screen, you have the ability to change between views, and to sort the patents inside the Workspace.

 |You can choose to display a Workspace in Table, Standard, Full Images, or Thumbnail view.|